GeoscienceAustralia/flowtools/LASextractor/README.md

     outdir = 'OUTPUT_DIRECTORY' # Save outputs here
     zRange = c(5, 70) # Ignore las points outside this elevation range

-    # Manually select a subset, and write outputs as csv
+    # Manually select a subset, and write selected las points to a shapefile,
+    # and the projected xyz points to a csv [both inside the outdir]
     manuallyProjectLasElevationsAlongLine(
         lasFiles,
         lineShpFile,